Webinar: Philanthropy Under Pressure: Innovative Giving Strategies for an Uncertain Future.

 -The global economy is losing out on at least $7 trillion of economic gains each year due to a failure to reach gender parity in the workforce.

 The good news is our charity partners listed below are working to ensure women and girls are set up for safety and success.
-Their programs include women’s savings groups, education to eliminate gender-based violence, training community health workers and midwives, increasing female opportunities and more.
+Their programs include women’s savings groups, education to eliminate gender-based violence, trainings for community health workers and midwives, increasing opportunities for women, and more.

 Explore the resources below to see the impact of their work.